M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Introduction

 Musicians around the world are constantly searching for inspiration to create groundbreaking and unique music.
 There has been a lot of work in recent years concerning generating music with the usage of AI techniques, both in symbol and audio domain.
 The latest state-of-the-art methods for generating music from text focus on the audio domain with works such as OpenAI's Jukebox \cite{dhariwal2020jukebox}, Google's MusicLM \cite{agostinelli2023musiclm} or Meta's MusicGen \cite{copet2023simple}.
 For symbolic composition, there are not many works capable of generating music from text, as there is not much text-symbolic music data and symbolic music is much more difficult to describe in natural language, especially for non-musicians.
 Some of the works trying to accomplish that are MuseCoCo \cite{lu2023musecoco} and BUTTER \cite{zhang2020butter}.
 The most advanced symbolic models without prompt conditioning involve usage of Transformers in works such as \cite{huang2018music, huang2020pop}, which are also used to compose multitrack music \cite{ens2020mmm, dong2023multitrack}.

 All the current state-of-the-art methods use neural networks to effectively replicate human music composition abilities.
 However, they depend on broad datasets, leading to reliance on dominant structures like 4/4 meter and common chord progressions.
 Furthermore, text-to-music models often fail to respond to specific musical terms, and audio-based music generation models produce outputs that are hard to edit further.
+To address these limitations, we introduce the M6(GPT)3 system, designed for flexible multi-track song generation and editing in symbolic format.

-In this work, we present $\text{M}^\text{6}(\text{GPT})^\text{3}$, a tool for generating full multi-track songs in symbolic format and their subsequent editing with further prompts without relying on dominant musical structures.
-The system uses an autoregressive transformer model to map the input text to generated song structure and attributes.
-Further, it utilizes genetic algorithms along with probabilistic methods for generating MIDI (Musical Instrument Digital Interface) tracks for specific sections.
+Our contributions may be summarized as follows: \begin{itemize} \item We propose M6(GPT)3, a novel solution for generating and editing full multi-track songs in symbolic format without relying on dominant musical structures.
+We integrate genetic algorithms and probabilistic methods to generate MIDI tracks for specific song sections. \item We evaluate M6(GPT)3 using subjective and objective, musically meaningful metrics. \item We release demo examples and Python code to facilitate reproducibility and further research. \end{itemize}